 1) Admissions: Verify eligibility to register.

-7) Student Work Office: Verify labor position.
+4) Student Work Office: Verify labor position

-A normal full-time student load at Alice Lloyd College is 14.5 to 18.5 semester hours.
+A typical full-time student load at Alice Lloyd College is 14.5 to 18.5 semester hours.
 An average load is 16.5 semester hours each semester for 8 semesters (128 hours are needed for graduation).
 Students with a GPA of 3.0 or above may petition the Vice President for Academics/Dean of the College to register for more than 18 hours (an overload) to a maximum of 21 hours.
 Freshmen may not overload (more than 18.5 credit hours) during the freshman year.

 Dropping and Adding Courses